 The questions are half the battle.
 Here's what I learned about running the meeting itself:

 Rotate questions weekly.
 Using the same question every day creates fatigue.
 After about three weeks of "what's your priority today?", my team started giving the same answer on autopilot.
-Rotating across categories — check-in Monday, icebreaker Tuesday, blocker Wednesday — kept things fresh.
-This is another thing Convo helps with: because it remembers what was discussed in previous standups, it can suggest relevant follow-up questions in real time.
-"Miguel mentioned a blocker yesterday — worth checking in?" is way more useful than asking the same generic question for the 50th time.
+Rotating across categories kept things fresh: check-in on Monday, icebreaker on Tuesday, blocker on Wednesday.
+This is another thing Convo helps with.
+Because it remembers what was discussed in previous standups, it can suggest relevant follow-up questions in real time.
+"Miguel mentioned a blocker yesterday.
+Worth checking in?" is far more useful than asking the same generic question for the 50th time.

 Capture what matters.
 My biggest early mistake: we'd surface a blocker, everyone would nod wisely, and then... nothing.
 Nobody wrote it down.
 By afternoon, forgotten.
-If your meeting produces insights that vanish into thin air, congratulations — you've invented a support group, not a standup.
-Convo captures action items and decisions automatically as the meeting happens, then syncs them to your tools — so you can stop pretending to take notes while actually browsing Reddit.
+If your meeting produces insights that vanish into thin air, congratulations: you've invented a support group, not a standup.
+Convo captures action items and decisions automatically as the meeting happens, then syncs them to your tools.
+You can stop pretending to take notes while you actually browse Reddit.

 End with one sentence of clarity.
 Before hanging up: "So Miguel is blocked on the API specs, and we're all focused on the launch.
 Anything else?"
 Ten seconds.
 Ensures everyone leaves aligned.